Stoneygate Centre for Empathic Healthcare

 We will gather evidence of the current, validated tools used in a range of healthcare student and professional populations for measuring empathy to assess the impact of training interventions.

-Theme A will provide essential research evidence that will be central to all other activities the Centre undertakes.
+This theme will provide essential research evidence that will be central to all other activities the Centre undertakes.
 Identifying, developing and using tools that can most accurately measure the impact the Centre’s empathy-focused training has on participants will allow evaluation and appropriate modification of teaching activities, as well as providing credibility for the franchise of the programme.

 Theme B: Assessment of measurement strategies for assessing the impact of empathic practice on patient care and experience

-Understanding how empathic care impacts on patient outcomes and experiences, and how this can most appropriately be measured, will be key to the Centre’s influence at the highest level.
 The Centre will aim to build on the evidence that empathic practice improves not just patient experience and satisfaction with their care but also, for example, reduces pain (and the need for analgesic medication), reduces length of hospital stay or number of GP appointments made, and makes care more cost effective.

 Theme C: Educational intervention development and evaluation

 The work will be guided by a curriculum framework in clinical empathy that identifies core competencies and outcomes used to demonstrate they have been achieved.
-Integration of an empathy-focused curriculum will be in partnership with Leicester Medical School and will be guided by the GMC’s Outcomes for Graduates.
+Integration of an empathy-focused curriculum will be in partnership with Leicester Medical School and will be guided by the GMC’s outcomes for graduates.

 Theme C will initially focus on the development and testing of educational activities designed to nurture empathy in participants.
 Some aspects of this will focus on the enhancement of the original curriculum by re-purposing current teaching, whilst other aspects will focus on the implementation of newly designed lectures, small group tutorials and workshops.